Active studies

 Funding Source: National Center for Complementary and Integrative Health

 This study aims to develop a dyadic mind-body intervention for emotional distress in cardiac arrest survivors and their caregivers, “Recovering Together after Cardiac Arrest” (RT-CA).
-We will: (1) develop RT-CA content and study procedures based on interviews with dyads and focus groups with key stakeholders, (2) refine RT-CA through an open pilot, and (3) test the feasibility and acceptability of RT-CA through a pilot randomized controlled trial.
+We will: (1) develop RT-CA content and study procedures based on interviews and focus groups with dyads and key stakeholders, (2) refine RT-CA through an open pilot, and (3) test the feasibility and acceptability of RT-CA through a pilot randomized controlled trial.

 Development and feasibility of a mind-body intervention to improve physical activity for patients with chronic hip pain